6 Types of Bar Charts and Bar Graphs: A Complete Guide

 Bar Charts in Business Analysis

-- Requirements tracking: showing the number of requirements by status (approved, in-review, pending) across sprints.
+- Requirements tracking: the count of requirements by status, approved, in review, pending, across sprints.

-- Stakeholder reporting: presenting survey results from interviews or workshops.
+- Stakeholder reporting: presenting survey results gathered from interviews or workshops.

-- Gap analysis: comparing current-state versus future-state metrics.
+- Gap analysis: comparing current-state metrics against future-state targets.

 - Process metrics: tracking defect rates, cycle times, or throughput across iterations.